 From Stryker head back and turn left onto Highway 128 at the stop sign and follow the road as it turns to the right.
 Watch for the White Oak Vineyards and Winery entrance on the right.
 The winery was first established in 1981 as a small winery producing just a handful of wines from a single vineyard.
 In the years following, owner Bill Myers, brought in partners and purchased additional vineyards.
 The winery opened a new Mediterranean tasting room in 1998.
 Today the winery is making a line of excellent wines.
-At our recent tasting we tasted five wines that were well made and full of character.
+At our recent tasting, we tasted five wines that were well made and full of character.
 The Zinfandel and the Syrah are incredibility good.
-The grounds are very nicely landscape and the winery has an inviting atmosphere.
+The grounds are very nicely landscaped and the winery has an inviting atmosphere.
 The tasting room is elegant and a walk up the staircase leads to a display of prints and photographs.
 The view of the surrounding vineyards is a delight.

 Tasting room open daily, 10 to 5 pm

 Phone: (707) 433.8429 e-mail: email@example.com, White Oak Vineyards

 Sadly and unfortunately, the Soda Rock winery was destroyed by the Kincade Fire of 2019.
 The entire winery and tasting burned to the ground.
 The owners, the Wilson Family, have set up a temporary tasting room.
 The family plans to rebuild the winery as soon as possible.
 Please visit them and help them back to recovery.
 Please check the Soda Rock Website for additional details.

 Tasting room open daily 11 to 5 pm.

 Alexander Valley Vineyards